 Learn More About RTXDI

-NVIDIA Reflex enables a low-latency mode that enables just-in-time for rendering and optimize system latency (click-to-display) with measurement markers that calculate both game and render latency.
+NVIDIA Reflex lets game developers implement a low-latency mode enabling just-in-time for rendering and optimize system latency (click-to-display) with measurement markers that calculate both game and render latency.

 Learn More about Reflex